 Are you someone who struggles with mental illness and/or substance abuse?
 Would you like to talk to someone who understands?
 Call the Peer Recovery Call Center.
 The Peer Recovery Call Center helps those who struggle with mental illness or substance abuse.

 Save the date October 6-7 for the annual CPRS Conference!
-This great event brings together current Certified Peer Recovery Specialists, peers who want to become CPRS’s and also behavioral health providers for a day of workshops, awards, and networking.
-The 2021 conference was held Oct.
-7-8 but you can view the archived presentations at this link.
+This great event brings together current Certified Peer Recovery Specialists, peers who want to become CPRS’s and behavioral health providers for learning, sharing, and recognition.
+You can also view archived conference presentations on this page.

 The State of Tennessee is embarking on a new project for 16-25 year olds who are transitioning into adulthood and who have lived experience with mental illness, substance abuse, foster care, juvenile justice, and/or is at-risk of being homeless.
 Youth and young adults who have "been there" and who have a passion to help others are needed to drive this movement!